lukeburns/netlify-cms-auth-lambda/README.md

 4. Configure your production environment

   The following Serverless configuration will prepare an authentication server for Github on AWS Lambda and API Gateway.
 You can also configure for use with another provider, like Gitlab.
-To do this, see configuration details in the original library: [vencax/netlify-cms-github-oauth-provider](https://github.com/vencax/netlify-cms-github-oauth-provider#2-config).
+To do this, see configuration details in the original library: [vencax/netlify-cms-github-oauth-provider](https://github.com/vencax/netlify-cms-github-oauth-provider#2-config). `serverless.yml` should be added to your local repository.

   ```yaml
   # serverless.yml